Welcome

 When deciding if an agreement is legally binding, courts consider:

-• The context and relationship of the parties.
+• The context and relationship of the parties (domestic/social vs commercial).

 • The seriousness and formality of the arrangement.

-• The conduct of the parties (e.g., performance or reliance).
+• The conduct of the parties (e.g., commencement of performance).

-• The certainty and completeness of the terms.
+• The certainty and completeness of the terms (definiteness of obligations, duration, price, or mechanism for determining missing essentials).

 Two friends agree over dinner to start a business, discuss profit-sharing, and one invests money.
 The other later withdraws.
 Is there a contract?

-Answer: The court will consider the context (social setting), but the seriousness, investment, and business subject matter may rebut the domestic presumption and show intent to create legal relations.
+The court will consider the context (social setting), but the seriousness, investment, and business subject matter may rebut the domestic presumption and show intent to create legal relations.
+The clearer and more certain the terms, the stronger the case for enforceability.

 Effect of Intention on Enforceability